 The first decision you must make when planning a Disney World trip is when to go.
 Now, if you are limited on vacation time, this will be an easy decision.
 However, if your schedule is more flexible, you want to spend some time thinking about this.
 Take into account the weather, crowds, and any special events that may be taking place.

 For a listing of special events at Disney World, look at AllEars.net’s calendar of events.
 They have a list of events month by month with a description of each event.
 To look at typical weather in Orlando during various parts of the year, check out AllEar’s weather page.
-All Ears is a great resource for all kinds of Disney World information.
+All Ears is one of the best resources for planning a Disney trip because it gives you all kinds of Disney World information.

 For information on crowds during different times of the year, look at TouringPlans.com’s crowd calendar.
 Touring Plans is run by the same people who write the Unofficial Guides.
 While some basic information on the site is free, you will need to pay for a subscription to access most of the site.
 A year’s subscription for the Walt Disney World portion is $14.95, but you get a discount if you buy one of their books.
 This subscription is worth the price just for the crowd information alone.
 I have had a subscription with them for years.